-- Before evacuating your home close all vents, windows, and doors to prevent a draft which could fuel a blaze.
+- Before evacuating your home, close all vents, windows, and doors to prevent a draft that could fuel a blaze

 Local Government Emergency Communication Best Practices

-If an out-of-control wildfire has been detected in or around your community, follow these emergency preparedness communication best practices.
+If an out-of-control wildfire has been detected in or around your community, follow these emergency communication best practices

-For news, updates, alerts, and instructions during a natural disaster, citizens will turn first to their local government leaders.
+For news, updates, alerts, and instructions during a natural disaster, residents will turn first to their local government leaders.
 Keep citizens informed from the start of the event all the way through the recovery efforts.
-Share relevant, and actionable information, such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the containment and recovery efforts.
+Share relevant, and actionable wildfire preparedness information, such as links to evacuation routes and emergency shelters, safety tips, and the latest news and updates on the containment and recovery efforts.

 Use all available channels to distribute safety information, news, and updates.